mnitchie/LengthIndicatorPlugin/README.md

 $('someInput').lengthIndicator({
   wrapperClass: // the class of the wrapper that will be placed around the element
   hintClass: // the class of the hint text.
 "Characters Remaining"
   outputClass: // the class of the output text.
-Default is
+"144"
   hintText: // The text of the Hint.
 Default is "Characters remaining"
   maxLength: // The max allowed length of the input element.
 Default is 144 });